catalystcalifornia/fresnoripa/README.md

-# Fresno City RIPA Report
+# Traffic Stops and Race: An Analysis of Police Stops in Fresno

 <li><a href="https://catalystcalifornia.github.io/fresnoripa/report_main">Link to online report [pending]</a></li>